vsilvalopes/PSPConsolized3000/README.md

 So update anything that you need, install a permanent CFW, before removing the screen.
 It is possible to use the screen with the case, but it`s a pain, trust me.

-I really recomend using the ARK-4 CFW [ARK-4 Wiki}(https://github.com/PSP-Archive/ARK-4/wiki).
+I really recomend using the ARK-4 CFW [ARK-4 Wiki](https://github.com/PSP-Archive/ARK-4/wiki), and there are some very good guides on the PSP Punk Website : [Link](https://www.pspunk.com/)

 # How it Works?